Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsection{Multi-type BGW processes}

-We now aim to describe a branching population with $d$ types of individuals; these types are indexed by the set $[d]:=\{1, 2\dots, d\}$.
-For every $i \in [d]$, individuals of type $i$ will produce offspring of possibly each type, independently of each other.
-In order to avoid trivial cases, we assume that the event that all the children of an individual inherit its type occurs with probability less than one.
+We now aim to describe a branching population with $d$ types of individuals; these types are indexed by the set $[d]\coloneqq \{1, 2\dots, d\}$.
+For each $i \in [d]$, individuals of type $i$ will produce offspring of possibly every type, independently of each other.
+To avoid trivial cases, we assume that the event where all children of an individual inherit its type occurs with probability less than one.
 Formally, let $\boldsymbol{\xi}^{(i)}=(\xi^{(i,j)})_{j \in [d]}$ denote the random vector where the $j$-th entry is the number of children that an individual of type $i$ gives birth.
-Its distribution is $\mu_i$, that is
+Its distribution is given by $\mu_i$, i.e.,